liamli99/React/Tutorial.md

 ## Component
 - React apps are made out of **componens**.
 A component is a piece of the **reusable UI** (user interface) that has its own logic and appearance.
 A component can be as small as a button, or as large as an entire page.
-- Components are **JavaScript functions** that return **HTML-like markup**.
+- Components are **JavaScript functions** that return **HTML-like markup (JSX)**.
 If the markup only has one line, then we can directly return it (we can further remove the curly braces and return because of arrow function shortcut!); However, if the markup has multiple lines, we should wrap it in a pair of parentheses!
 - Just like with HTML tags, you can **compose, order and nest** components to design whole pages.
 - Component names must start with a capital letter and use **PascalCase**.
 - You can nest a component inside another component, but never define a component inside another component!
 Please define every component at the top level!
 When a child component needs some data from a parent, pass it by props instead of nesting definitions.